omkarshinde22/covid-19-symtoms-checker/README.md

 A helpful option to extend training data and get to know your bot is interactive learning, here you can correct your bot at every step in the conversation and automatically save the data for future training.

-**Step 5**: To run Medicare Locator in interactive learning mode run:
+**Step 5**: To run Corona Test in interactive learning mode run:
 ```
 make interactive
 ```

 ## 📱 Use Telegram as Chat platform
-In order to chat to the Medicare Locator through Telegram you can do the following:
+In order to chat to the Corona Test through Telegram you can do the following:

 **Step 1**: First if you don't already use Telegram, download it and set it up with your phone.
 Once you are registered with Telegram you start by setting up a Telegram bot.